 I’ll admit it, I came to specialise in tourism translation by accident.
 With my background in administration, I had set myself up as a business translator.
-It only came about when a client I regularly translate company reports for asked me to translate a travel guide.
+It only came about when a client asked me to translate a travel guide.
 I enjoyed doing the translation and he was pleased with my work, so I started to think about tourism as a possible specialisation.
 I have always loved travelling and read travel literature like most people read novels.
 However, I had always thought that the translation of this genre was too creative for me.
 But, since I had enjoyed translating this particular text I began to consider specialising in tourism translation.